bagjani/RetailStoreDiscount/README.md

 Java 1.7
 JUnit for Unit Tests

+It is implemented in java and it can be executed and tested by the running script in given sequence:
+First we need to run setup.bat to build project.
+Then we need to run RetailDiscount.bat to execute this project.

-It is implemented in java and it can be run by the script run.bat available in the root path of the project.
-Once we run the script, we can opt the following options:
+These files are available in the root path of the project.
+Once we run the scripts, we can opt the following options:
 Write exit to quit
 Please provide the input(s) given below... add_customer <customer_type>, <name> <date>		//to add customer in the given format